Csikszentmihalyi’s Good Business – Flow and Leadership

 Good Business was the first scientific exploration of the relationship between Flow, leadership, and organizations.
 In cooperation with counterpart institutions at Stanford and Harvard, the Quality of Life Research Center at Claremont conducted the research on which that book is based.
 The study aimed to establish personal values, attitudes, and skills among business leaders whose purposes go beyond short-term profit maximization and personal glory.

 Interviews with scores of successful executives, like Ted Turner (CNN), Michael Markkula (Apple), Sir John Templeton (Templeton Funds), and Anita Roddick (Body Shop), revealed that they considered their professional activities as highly creative endeavors.
-Further commonalities included their sense of responsibility for the professional and (to a certain extent) their colleagues’ personal lives; their eagerness to share with others their joy of Flow experiences and to help others experience it; and active attempts to improve the organization.
+Further commonalities included their sense of responsibility for the professional and (to a certain extent) their colleagues’ personal lives; their eagerness to share their joy of Flow experiences and to help others experience it; and active attempts to improve the organization.

 “Good Business reveals how business leaders, managers, and employees can find ‘flow’ and contribute to their happiness, improved organizational performance, and a just and evolving society.
 It identifies the factors crucial to the operation of a good business: trust, the commitment to fostering employees’ personal growth, and the dedication to creating a product that helps mankind.” – Quoting from Harvard Business School review